-Source: WBC operator returns (where operators have not responded, estimates or the 2012 figures have been used); Rail imported figures have been derived using indicative estimates to respect commercial confidentiality2
+Source: WBC operator returns (where operators have not responded, estimates or the 2012 figures have been used); Rail imported figures have been derived using indicative estimates to respect commercial confidentiality35

-Over this period (2009 - 2013) it is estimated that the total amount of all construction 6.8 aggregates produced / sold from sites in West Berkshire (land won primary, recycled, secondary and imported) has remained relatively stable ranging from 1.2 million
+6.8 Over the period 2009 to 2014 it is estimated that the total amount of all construction aggregates produced / sold from sites in West Berkshire (land won primary, recycled, secondary and imported) has remained relatively stable ranging from around 1 million tonnes in 2010 and 2011 an increase back to 1.2 million tonnes in 2012 and a reduction to around 1 million tonnes in both 2013 and 2014.

-- tonnes in 2009, with a decrease to around 1 million tonnes in 2010 and 2011 an increase back to 1.2 million tonnes in 2012 and a reduction to around 1 million tonnes in 2013. - 6.9 As seen in the 2013 LAA the level of recycled aggregates produced in West Berkshire in the 2014 LAA once again exceeded the level of primary aggregate sales, suggesting that the shortfall in the supply of primary aggregates could be being replaced by the production and sale of recycled aggregates.
-As discussed earlier in the LAA it is considered that there is already additional capacity for recycled aggregate production that has consent, which is yet to be implemented.
+- 6.9 In the 2013, 2014 and this (2015) LAA the level of recycled aggregates produced in West Berkshire exceeded the level of primary aggregate sales, suggesting that the shortfall in the supply of primary aggregates could be being replaced by the production and sale of recycled aggregates.
+As discussed earlier in the LAA it is considered that there is already additional capacity for recycled aggregate production that has consent, which is yet to be utilised.
 In addition a survey of operators suggested that the existing sites have the potential to deliver a greater level of capacity should the need arise, and should the raw materials (CDE waste) be available to create the recycled aggregate. - 6.10 It is considered that there is currently sufficient capacity for the importation of material by rail.
 It is understood that the two existing rail fed aggregates sites in West Berkshire could accommodate a greater level of capacity and, at this stage, it is considered that there is no overriding need to deliver new railhead sites for the importation of construction aggregates into the authority. - 6.11 In respect of land won primary aggregates, it is apparent that there is a need for new sites to come forward if West Berkshire is to maintain an ongoing supply of these materials at a similar rate to that which was previously experienced.
 Therefore it is considered important to develop the WBMWLP and to commence the identification of potential sites for future extraction as soon as possible.
 The public consultation for the Issues and Options stage of the WBMWLP was in January and February 2014.
 In conjunction with this consultation West Berkshire invited site specific proposals to be put forward for potential new, or expanded mineral extraction sites and waste management facilities.
-The authority is now in the process of reviewing the responses to the 'Issues and Options' consultation, and a planning assessment will be undertaken for each site-specific proposal put forward.
+The authority has reviewed and provided a response to all of the comments on the 'Issues and Options' consultation.
+A planning assessment is currently being undertaken for each site-specific proposal that has been put forward.